-Sunday: Reflect on your experiences as you break this 21-day fast.
-What has Jesus been revealing to you about Himself, yourself, or others?
+SUNDAY: As you conclude these 21 Days of Prayer and Fasting, reflect on what Jesus has been revealing to you about Himself, yourself, and others.
 For what experiences are you most grateful?
 What new step is He now calling you to take?
+How will you continue to grow throughout 2024?
+Are there 2-3 new habits of growth that you can incorporate into your life?

 Parents: Allow your children to tell you about their experiences during these 21 days, too.
+How has God been working in their lives?